helios2003/FastCask-DB/README.md

 # FastCask-DB

-FastCask-DB is an implementation of [Bitcask paper](https://riak.com/assets/bitcask-intro.pdf) in pure C++.
+FastCask-DB is a naive implementation of [Bitcask paper](https://riak.com/assets/bitcask-intro.pdf) in pure C++.

 ## Getting Started
 - Clone the repository using the following command